 After marrying and having a baby, Elizabeth is enjoying being a full time 'stay-at-home' mum.
 Her arrangement provides her with the flexibility she needs to fully live her life and to care for her growing family.

-A number of people with disability or their families prefer a support arrangement that leaves them with the least administrative hassle or legal responsibility.
-If you prefer this type of arrangement, you can ask My Place to co-ordinate your services and employ support people on your behalf.
+Some people with disability or their families prefer a support arrangement that leaves them with the least administrative hassle or legal responsibility.
+If you prefer this type of arrangement, you can ask My Place to co-ordinate your services and also employ support people on your behalf.
 In other words, My Place:

 Each person who chooses this type of arrangement is allocated a My Place co-ordinator.
 Each co-ordinator works with an average of 12 people, ensuring that they get to know you well and can remain in close contact.
-Most co-ordinators employed by My Place have had lengthy experience as local area co-ordinators with the WA Disability Services Commission or as service managers with other non-government disability services.
+Many co-ordinators employed by My Place have had lengthy experience as local area co-ordinators with the former WA Disability Services Commission or as service managers with other non-government disability services.
+All are carefully chosen on the basis of their values and the quality of support they can provide.
 My Place will charge you an additional fee to cover the cost of your co-ordinator.

 There are a number of specific support arrangements from which you can choose, and from which you can also ‘mix and match’.
 The most common support arrangements that are offered by My Place are described below.

-The Flexible Supports arrangement involves a My Place personal assistant (our name for support workers because it underlines that you are in control) providing agreed support when, where and how you decide.
+The Flexible Supports arrangement involves a My Place personal assistant (our name for support workers because it signals to everybody that you are in control) providing agreed support when, where and how you decide.
 This support could be in your home, in the community, at TAFE or university, in a regular workplace, at a recreation centre, in a gym, at the pool, or on holidays.

 The Homesharer arrangement appeals to those who feel that the best living arrangement is to move in with a person, couple or family who have been carefully matched to you and your needs and preferences to provide a safe, secure, comfortable and welcoming home.
-Homesharers can be younger parents with one or two of their own children living at home, middle-aged parents whose children have left home, older couples or single people who may be of any age.
+Homesharers can be younger parents with one or two of their own children living at home, middle-aged parents whose children have left home, older couples or single persons of varying age.
 You may move into the homesharer's home or the homesharer may move into your home.

 My Place also offers homesharing opportunities to young people with disability who are under the care of the Minister for Child Protection.
-Many of these children are now adults.
-Some have remained living with their homesharer families while others have successfully moved into their own homes with ongoing support from My Place.
-More information about homesharing for young people under the care and protection of the Minister can be found in the brochure.
+Some have remained living with their homesharer families after they have turned 18, while others have successfully moved into their own homes with ongoing support from My Place.
+More information about homesharing for young people under care and protection orders can be found in the brochure.

 The Mentor arrangement, as the name suggests, is less about direct support provided at agreed times by a My Place personal assistant.
 It is more about a My Place mentor being there at the right times (and on-call at other times) to help you make better decisions and take the right actions by understanding the consequences of not doing so.
-My Place mentors also connect you into your local community, assisting you to develop useful skills and to fulfil valued roles in society.
-My Place is leading the WA disability sector in this type of support arrangement and matches mentors to a growing number of, usually younger, people who live independently but appreciate having someone they know and trust providing them with advice and support when it is needed.
+My Place mentors also helps you connects with your neighbours and local community, and assist you to develop useful skills and to fulfil valued roles in society.
+My Place is leading the WA disability sector of this type of support arrangement and matches mentors to generally younger people who live independently, but appreciate having someone they know and trust providing them with advice and support when it is needed.